Rebecca’s

 Modalities

-Rebecca Booth, MSW, is a Registered Clinical Social Work Intern and Certified Addiction Counselor who provides compassionate, trauma-informed therapy to adults experiencing substance use disorders, behavioral addictions, and co-occurring mental health conditions.
-She works with individuals across all stages of recovery, including active substance use, gambling, shopping, internet, and sex addiction, as well as long-term recovery and relapse prevention.
+Rebecca Booth MSW, CAC, CRRA is a Registered Clinical Social Work Intern and Certified Addiction Counselor who provides trauma informed individual therapy for adults navigating substance use disorders, behavioral addictions, and co occurring mental health concerns.
+She supports clients across all stages of recovery, including active use, early recovery, relapse prevention, and long term recovery maintenance.
+Services are available in Florida and through telehealth across Florida.

 Therapeutic Modalities for Addiction Recovery